MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

     >**Note**: You have now verified that the newly created conditional access policy enforces MFA when aaduser2 signs into the Azure portal.

-12. Back in the browser window displaying the Azure portal, navigate back to the **AdatumLab500-04** Azure Active Directory tenant blade.
+12. Back in the browser window displaying the Azure portal, navigate back to the **AdatumLab500-04** Microsoft Entra ID tenant blade.

 13. On the **AdatumLab500-04** blade, in the **Manage** section, click **Security**.